 - Networking opportunities with a broad range of students interested in sustainability projects.

-- Working with the Student Directors to lead the WUGA program
+- Working with the Student Directors to lead aspects of the WUGA program

-- Developing plans and setting goals with designated team for the year
+- Developing plans and setting goals for the designated project arear

 - Leading teams to achieve goals